Eco-446: Eastern Cordillera real montane forests

 Location

 The ecoregion is on the eastern slopes of the central Andes.
 The forests cover an almost continuous band about 1,500 kilometres (930 mi) long but sometimes no more than 30 kilometres (19 mi) wide due to the limited area of the slopes with suitable elevations.[1]
 They extend along the southern part of the Cordillera Oriental of Colombia, the eastern part of the Cordillera Real of Ecuador and the northern part of the Andes of Peru.
-The ecoregion has an area of 10,256,352 hectares (25,344,000 acres).[2][lower-alpha 1]
+The ecoregion has an area of 10,256,352 hectares (25,344,000 acres).[2][a]

 In the extreme north the ecoregion transitions into the Magdalena Valley montane forests and Cordillera Oriental montane forests ecoregions.
 The north and central parts of the ecoregion merge into the Napo moist forests to the east and the Northwestern Andean montane forests to the west.
 The southern part transitions into the Ucayali moist forests to the east, Marañón dry forests to the south and Tumbes–Piura dry forests to the west.
 The north and central parts of the ecoregion adjoin or surround regions of Northern Andean páramo at the upper levels, and the southern part surrounds regions of Cordillera Central páramo.[3]